Are provisional patent applications published?

 Are provisional patent applications made publicly available?

 It depends.
 If a nonprovisional application is filed within one year claiming priority to a provisional application, the provisional application will become publicly available for inspection approximately 18 months from the provisional filing date (i.e., priority date).
-The one exception is if an applicant requests non-publication at the initial filing of the non-provisional application.
+The one exception is if non-publication request is submitted with the initial filing of the nonprovisional application.

-If a provisional application is not converted within 12 months, the provisional application will be abandoned and will remain secret and inaccessible to the public.
+If a provisional application is not converted to a nonprovisional within 12 months, the provisional application will be abandoned and remain confidential.
+Abandoned provisional applications are inaccessible to the public.
 This also means that provisional patent applications generally will not be used as prior art against subsequently filed patent applications.

 What is a smart way to file provisional patent applications?